lxfjwj/Biostat625_finalproject/README.md

 ## Data
 seen in data file folder, adult19 and adult 20 is the original data.

-## Figures
+## Results and Figures
-seen in figures and tables file folder, including data preprocess, xgboost, random forest, and lasso/ridge, all includes three steps and one interpretation file.
+seen in figures and tables file folder, including data preprocess, xgboost, random forest, and lasso/ridge, all include three steps and one interpretation file.